 Life members pay no membership fees for life.
-Life members may be any category of membership, but must still meet the requirements.
+Life members may be any category of membership, but must still meet the requirements associated with each category.

 Lynette was Reiki Australia’s founding Executive Director when in 2000, a group of Reiki people came together in Sydney, with a shared vision: to have Reiki treatment valued as a credible, reputable health care choice.

 A project team was formed, and Lynette became the driving force in the actions that led, via widespread national consultation and the delivery of two national conferences, to the establishment of the Usui Reiki Practitioner Association (URPA), the name of which was changed in 2004 to Reiki Australia.

 Lynette served on the Board as the Executive Director until 2009, and her influence is reflected in the Mission, Values and Culture of the organisation

 Annabel joined Reiki Australia in 2003, and due to her considerable experience in competency-based training, she was quickly invited to join the Professional Standards/Professional Development Team.
 She has remained an active member of this team, including as the team leader from 2013 to the current time (2021).
 She contributed to the development of Reiki Australia’s governance policies, to the Certificate IV in Reiki Treatment Practice, which was nationally accredited between 2013 and 2018, and to the 6-unit certificate course, Professional Development for Reiki Treatment, for which she is also a course facilitator.

 Annabel served as the Board Chair for seven years, until she reached the mandatory retirement age for directors (RA Constitution) in 2012.
 Since this time she has continued to provide advice and support when required, to subsequent Boards.